 I may have to see if I can schedule some energy work and/or massage while here in Plymouth.
 I feel the need the need for relief!

 Finished reading: 19th Christmas by James Patterson.
 Part of the Women's Murder Club Series.
 Have to see what's next as I have a small pile here in Plymouth to go through.

 The daily and wacky holidays for the week...provides something lighthearted to think about:

-I am going to leave it here for today.
-No prolific thoughts in the brain this morning...LOL!
-I hope you have a great week.
+I'm going to leave it here for tonight.
+I'm tired and just may wrap myself in a blanket and go to sleep.
+I made sure I have cream for my coffee in the morning (LOL).
+I hope you have a good week.
 Take care.
 Chat soon.
 Marie

 "If having a soul means being able to feel love and loyalty and gratitude, then animals are better off than a lot of humans.” -– James Herriot